Healthy Homes Assessment Awatoto

 Rental Property Home Assessments Awatoto

-Rental property areas affected with Health Homes Standards.
-Healthy Homes Standards in Awatoto include each:
+The areas of rental property that are affected by The Healthy Homes Standards in Awatoto include each:

 • Laundry